lubuntu-team/lubuntu-meta-packaging/README.md

 Dependencies are `debootstrap` and `germinate`.

-The changelog will be automatically updated, but make sure to run `dch -r ""` to change the distribution from `UNRELEASED`.
+The changelog will be automatically updated.

 [1]: https://phab.lubuntu.me/source/seed/